-Appendix: Sample lesson plan template
+Appendix: Lesson plan template

+Lo esson plan

 Lesson: School:

 Date: Teacher name:

-Class: Number preser nt: Number absent:
+Class: Number pres sent: Number absent:

-Learning objectives to which this lesson is contributing
+Learning objective this lesson is cont

-Lesson objectives
+Lesson objectives •

-Vocabulary, terminology and phrases
+Vocabulary, termin nology and

 Previous learning

 Plan

-Planned timings Planned activities Resources
+Planned timings Planned acti vities Resou rces

 Beginning

 Middle

-End Ł
+End

-Additional information
+Additional informa ation

-plan to give more support?
+Differentiation: How do you plan to give more support?
+How do you plan to challenge the more able learners?
 Assessment: How are you planning to check learners' learning?
 Health and safety check: ICT links

-Reflection and evaluation
+Reflection and eva aluation

-Reflection

-Were the lesson objectives realistic?
+Reflection Were the lesson ob jectives • your lesson.
+Answer the most on the left about your lesson.

-What did the learners learn today?

-What was the learning atmosphere like?

-Did my planned differentiation work well?

-Did I stick to timings?
-What changes did I make from my plan and why?
+realistic?
+What did the learne today?
+What was the learn atmosphere like?
+Did my planned diff work well?
+Did I stick to timings What changes did I my plan and why? ing erentiation s?